From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Activity 1: Client delivery

-Direct client work, deliverable creation, project management, and technical implementation.
-40 hours weekly = 60% of time.
+Direct client work, deliverable creation, project management, and technical implementation took 40 hours each week, which was 60% of his time.

 Activity 2: Operations management

-Team coordination, vendor management, admin work, operational decisions.
-13 hours weekly = 20% of time.
+Team coordination, vendor management, admin work, and operational decisions took 13 hours each week, which was 20% of his time.

 Activity 3: Strategic work

-Growth initiatives, partnerships, positioning, major decisions, innovation.
-13 hours weekly = 20% of time.
+Growth initiatives, partnerships, positioning, major decisions, and innovation took 13 hours each week, which was 20% of his time.

-At $58K with this allocation, he was the constraint.
-Every client deliverable required his hands.
+At $58K with this split, he was the constraint.
+Every client deliverable needed his hands.
 Every operational decision came to him.
-Strategic work happened in stolen moments.
+Strategic work only happened in stolen moments.

-To scale to $100K, he’d need 8-10 more clients.
-At the current time allocation, that meant 70+ hours weekly just on delivery.
-Plus operations are increasing with team growth.
-Strategic work dropping to 5%.
-Recipe for burnout and stalled revenue.
+To reach $100K, he would need 8–10 more clients.
+At the current split, that would mean more than 70 hours each week just on delivery.
+On top of that, operations would keep rising as the team grew.
+Strategic work would fall toward 5%.
+That is a recipe for burnout and stalled revenue.

-Most operators discover this break when already in crisis.
-Working 70+ hours, the team is frustrated waiting on the founder's decisions, growth opportunities passing by, considering downsizing, or quitting.
+Most operators only see this break when they are already in crisis.
+They are working more than 70 hours, the team is frustrated while waiting for the founder’s decisions, growth chances are slipping by, and they are thinking about downsizing or quitting.

-Malik saw it 8-10 weeks early at $58K.
-Fixed it before a single opportunity was lost or a team member was frustrated.
+Malik saw it 8–10 weeks early at $58K.
+He fixed it before he lost a single opportunity or frustrated a single team member.

 Week 1-3: Time Audit and Reality Check